SHRISIVAJ/Fraud-Detection/README.md

 # Fraud-Detection
-This project is about Fraud Detection
+This project is about Fraud Detection.

-Here Creditcard pdf as dataset you have to convert it to csv
+Here Creditcard pdf as dataset you have to convert it to csv.

 https://github.com/shiva201/Fraud-Detection.git